viktoriamahrberg/color-splash-memory/README.md

 ### Functionality testing
 * I used Google Developer tool *Inspector* throughout the development to imediately see the function of the site live and spot bugs.
 The *Console* has been very useful for Javascript.
+* The game is intentially missing aria-labels since there were no buttons/links to add this to.

 ### Compatibility testing
 * Site has been tested on devices between 1000px wide and down to 350px in Developer Tools, but mainly on my browser in MacBook Air 11'.